-No - your admission fee is non-refundable.
+No - your admission fee is non-refundable, but is transferable only if you make the transfer by June 18th, 2014.
 If you do not ride that day, you can call or email to request to have your t-shirt and goodie bag mailed to you.

 What kind of bike should I use for the River Ride?

 100, 70 and 50 Mile - We recommend a road bike.
 The 36 Mile can comfortably be done with any kind of bike, depending on your skill level.
 Some brief portions (less than 0.1%) of the River access road are slightly bumpy, but still very easy to cover on a road bike by slowing down a bit and paying attention to the surface conditions.
 The street portion of the 100/70/50/36 Mile obviously includes the sometimes imperfect, sometimes uneven surface conditions found on many of our city streets.
 This includes approximately 6 railroad track crossings.
 Wider touring tires are recommended over the very skinny racing tires.
 Experienced riders should be able to navigate the course on pretty much any appropriate bicycle, including hybrids, mountain bikes (slick or hybrid tires suggested for longer on-road rides), tandems, recumbent, etc.

 15 Mile Family Ride - This course is relatively short and can be done on pretty much any bicycle.
 Children's one-speed bikes are fine.
 Mountain bikes, hybrids, ten-speeds, beach-cruisers, motor-cross bikes, are all fine.